cs396-web-dev/spring2021/pages/_assignments/project02.md

 * **[5 points]** The scope of work completed is commensurate with the size of the group
   * It should be clear how each of the team members contributed to the project
 * **[5 points]** Submits a thoughtful reflection / next steps document (can be short)
   * This is important.
-Do take the time to think about how things went
+Do take the time to reflect and formulate reasonable next steps.